axelrivera/AFNetworking/README.md

-# fork
+## hramos fork

 This is a temporary fork: at the moment, I am not able to change the server's response content type to 'application/json'.
 This fork removes this check, until the backend can be corrected.
-Hackish, I know, but out of our control.
+Hackish, I know, but out of our control. -hector

+This fork also uses Latin-1 for its text encoding.

 # AFNetworking
 ## A delightful iOS networking library with NSOperations and block-based callbacks